News Center > Entergy Arkansas prepping for severe winter weather operations

 It’s important to be prepared at your home or business for freezing weather and possible power outages with a basic emergency supply kit, along with a family emergency plan.
 Act now to winterize your home or business with some simple steps like insulating water pipes, caulking and weather-stripping doors and windows, and ensuring fire extinguishers are ready for use.

-Arkansas was plunged into sub-freezing temperatures last year at about this same time, causing scattered power outages.
-Entergy continually reviews its data and processes and identified ways to be more prepared for prolonged freezes.
+Arkansas was plunged into sub-freezing temperatures the last two winters at about this same time, causing scattered power outages.
+Entergy continually reviews its data and processes and indentifies ways to be more prepared for prolonged freezes.

-Each of the company’s power plants had a customized plan to support fleetwide winter preparedness efforts, including:
+Each of the company’s power plants has a customized plan to support fleetwide winter preparedness efforts, including:

 - Insulating critical equipment using improved methods and materials to protect them from lower temperatures.